Jdhaimson/MGA-Top-Down-Parser/README.md

 http://www.linguistics.ucla.edu/people/stabler/Stabler12-2models.pdf

-See the wiki:  https://github.com/epstabler/mgtdb/wiki and READMEs in the subdirectories for details.
+See the wiki:  https://github.com/epstabler/mgtdb/wiki and README in the subdirectories for details.